-Furthermore, the Group believes that sustainable water and waste management provides cost savings for tenants, and thus enhances the attractiveness of the assets for all stakeholders.
-The Group installs remote water meters not only to detect water leaks and unusual water usages more effectively but also to create awareness and influence tenant behavior.
-The Group also implements water-saving measures in its assets' sanitary facilities to reduce water consumption.
-Additional systems have been implemented in the Netherlands that communicate water consumption trends to tenants in real-time to encourage improved tenant behavior.
-With regards to waste management, the Group focuses its efforts on increasing recycling rates by providing facilities to support waste separation at its sites.
-The Group engages with tenants to promote better waste management practices to further optimize waste and operational costs through waste management systems.
+Furthermore, Aroundtown Group is aware that sustainable water and waste management is not only beneficial from an environmental perspective, but also yields cost savings for tenants, thereby enhancing the attractiveness of the assets for all stakeholders.
+In 2023, Aroundtown Group welcomed a Water Resource Specialist to guide our efforts in this regard.
+The focus is currently on exploring the potential for remote water meters to not only detect water leaks and unusual water usages more effectively but also create awareness and influence tenant behavior.
+In the Netherlands, for instance, systems that communicate real-time water consumption trends to tenants have been introduced, encouraging water conservation practices among our tenants.
+Another measure aiming at reducing the water footprint of our assets is the implementation of water-saving fixtures in sanitary facilities.

+With regards to waste management, Aroundtown Group focuses its efforts on increasing recycling rates by providing facilities to support waste separation at its sites.
+We engage with tenants to promote better waste management practices to further optimize waste and operational costs through waste management systems.
 It is important to note that waste management measures are incentivized in Germany and other locations of the portfolio.
 An example of such an incentive is having no charges for recycled waste.
-The updated energy and environmental policy promotes further strengthening of the Group's water and waste strategy in coming periods.
+The updated Energy and Environmental Policy will further strengthen our water and waste strategy in coming periods.